 I think I’ve got a pretty good handle on 2018.
 Nothing too onerous.
 Very achievable.
-Will I hit them all 100%?
+Could I hit them all 100%?
 Probably not, but I think I’ll come close.
-You better believe I’ll scour for coupons to help us get into some really nice plays at the Guthrie next year.
+You better believe I’ll scour for coupons to help us get into some nice plays at the Guthrie next year.

 We might even check out some live jazz at the Dakota.
 I just need to convince Mrs. Cubert that jazz isn’t just for really old people.

 Abandoned Cubicle will continue to be a focus for me.
 I can’t even describe it as a “labor of love.”
 I don’t think of it as “labor” to write these posts.
 That’s important, especially considering how frustrating the last few weeks with all the down-time were.*